Legal briefing | |

 • announced at the same time as, or as soon as reasonably practicable after, the announcement of the placing.

-• Concept of "capital hungry companies" (i.e. companies that need to raise larger amounts of capital more frequently) – such companies will be granted more flexibility in terms of the duration and thresholds of the disapplication of pre-emption rights.
+• Concept of "capital hungry companies" (i.e. companies that need to raise larger amounts of capital more frequently) – Such companies will be granted more flexibility in terms of the duration and thresholds of the disapplication of pre-emption rights.
 The new concept aims to attract high-growth companies in sectors such as tech and life sciences.

 • Reporting requirements – A post-transaction report must be announced via a regulatory information service, as well as being submitted to the Pre-Emption Group for inclusion in its Pre-Emption Database.
 This information should also be included in the company's annual report following the issue.

-• Curtailment of status of cashbox structures – a cashbox structure should be regarded as an issue of equity securities for cash and is therefore subject to the disapplication limits.
+• Curtailment of status of cashbox structures – A cashbox structure should be regarded as an issue of equity securities for cash and is therefore subject to the disapplication limits.

-Already actioned: expanding scope of rights issue authority to open offers
+Already actioned: Expanding scope of rights issue authority to open offers

 In February 2023, the Investment Association published a revised version of its Share Capital Management Guidelines (last updated in 2016).
 Whilst the Investment Association still regards as routine an authority to allot up to two-thirds of a company's existing issued share capital, it extends, as recommended by the Review, the application of the second one-third to all fully pre-emptive offers, not just rights issues as was previously the case.
 However, companies are expected to explain why they have chosen their capital raising structure and why it is appropriate for the company and its shareholders.